DJSiddharthVader/Simulations-02712-Project/Documents/report.md

 ## How $K_{ac}$ Density Affects Populations

-For this we wanted to examine how the sparsity of the $K_{ac}$ can affect the population.
+For this we wanted to examine how the sparsity of the $K_{ac}$ matrix can affect the population.
 Specifically, if a system has more QS interactions (more entries equal to 1) does this affect population sizes or relative abundances over time.
 In order to do so we generate $K_{ac}$ matrices randomly, starting with the null matrix (all 0s) and randomly set some entry $K_{ac}[i,j]$ to 1 and continue to set a new non-zero entry to 1 until some fraction $f$ of all entries in the matrix are filled.
 So  if we have a $4\times 4$ matrix and $f=0.5$ then we will generate 8 random matrices, with $1,2,\dots,8$ entries randomly chosen to not be zero.